bodrick/awesome/TOPICS.md

 *   [jeffijoe/typesync](https://github.com/jeffijoe/typesync) - Install missing TypeScript typings for dependencies in your package.json.
 *   [vvakame/typescript-formatter](https://github.com/vvakame/typescript-formatter) - Formatter of TypeScript code
 *   [teambit/bit](https://github.com/teambit/bit) - A tool for composable software development.
-*   [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, transpiler, and package manager – all in one
+*   [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, test runner, and package manager – all in one
 *   [vercel/turbo](https://github.com/vercel/turbo) - Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turbopack and Turborepo.
 *   [joelshepherd/tabliss](https://github.com/joelshepherd/tabliss) - A beautiful, customisable New Tab page for Firefox, Chrome, and Edge.
 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
 It provides a lot of decorators and guideline to make your code more readable and less error-prone.